-The Services My Way (SMW) Program is designed for Medicaid eligible, Pennsylvania residents who are elderly and / or disabled.
-Services are provided on the Cash and Counseling model in which the participating individuals self-direct their care by choosing their own care providers instead of the state agency making those decisions on their behalf.
-This model is also referred to as consumer-direction or participant direction.
-The SMW Program is not a Medicaid waiver per se, but rather is a way that waiver participants can receive services.
+The Services My Way (SMW) program is designed for Medicaid eligible Pennsylvania residents who are elderly and / or disabled.
+Participating individuals get to self-direct their care by choosing their own care providers instead of the state agency making those decisions on their behalf.
+This model is referred to as “consumer direction” or “participant direction.”
+The SMW program is not a Medicaid waiver per se, but rather is a way that waiver participants can receive services.

-Participants work with a Case Manager from the state to collaboratively determine their needs and a budget for care services and goods.
-This is referred to as their 'Individual Service Plan.'
+Participants work with a care manager/service coordinator from the state to collaboratively determine their needs and a budget for care services and goods.
+This is referred to as their “individual service plan.”
 Participants then determine when, where, and from whom to purchase the necessary goods and services.

-The Services My Way Program makes use of a fiscal intermediary also referred to as an Employer Agent that is responsible for making payments to the care providers that are approved by the program participant.
+The Services My Way program makes use of a fiscal intermediary, also referred to as an “employer agent,” who is responsible for making payments to the care providers that are approved by the program participant.

-When using Services My Way option with the PDA Waiver, the countable asset limit for an individual is effectively $8,000.
-This is because in addition to the $2,000 asset limit, PA allows a $6,000 disregard.
-In the situation of a married couple with one spouse not applying for Medicaid, that spouse can have up to $126,420 of the couple’s joint countable resources.
-This is called a community spouse resource allowance.
+When using the Services My Way option with the Community HealthChoices Program, the countable asset limit for an individual is effectively $8,000.
+This is because in addition to the $2,000 asset limit, Pennsylvania allows a $6,000 disregard.
+In the situation of a married couple with only one spouse applying for Medicaid, the non-applicant spouse can have up to $148,620 (in 2023) of the couple’s joint countable resources.
+This is called a “community spouse resource allowance.”

 It is important to note what is and is not considered “countable.”
-The primary vehicle is exempt as well as funeral trusts and burial plans.
+The primary vehicle is exempt, as well as funeral trusts and burial plans.
 The home is also exempt provided it is lived in by the owner(s).
 It cannot be a rental property.
-Also, important, the value of the applicant’s home equity cannot be greater than $585,000.
+Also, the value of the applicant’s home equity cannot be greater than $688,000.

-The SMW Program covers a wide range of services and goods are covered by the SMW Program.
-The specific benefits for which a participant is eligible are determined with one’s case manager in his or her Individual Service Plan and may include any of the following.
+The Services My Way covers a wide range of services and goods.
+The specific benefits for which a participant is eligible are determined with one’s case manager in his or her Individual Service Plan, and may include any of the following.
 Not all services can be self-directed.